breell/support-vector-machine/README.md

-# Case Study Support Vector Machine - Bank Customer Churn
+# Case Study Support Vector Machine - Bank Customer

 # Content
 This data set contains details of a bank's customers and the target variable is a binary variable reflecting the fact whether the customer left the bank (closed his account) or continues to be a customer.